 After The Bund and a little exploring, make your way to the Old City.
 This area of Shanghai will teleport you back to Ancient China with stunning traditional architecture and decorations, massive temples, and hundreds of local shops.
 If there is anything you must see during your layover, it is definitely Old City.

 The Financial District

-Shanghai is quite incredible because it teleports you to so many parts of the world, a little bit of Paris, a hint of the U.K., Ancient China … and now, Dubai?
+Shanghai is quite incredible because it will teleport you to so many parts of the world; a little bit of Paris, a hint of the U.K., Ancient China … and now, Dubai?
 The Financial District in Shanghai has quite the resembles to modern day Dubai and it’s also home to Shanghai’s Oriental Tower, also known as The Pearl.
 To get there, you have to take the same green line 2 train from your starting point (Nanjing Road) and take it one stop (heading towards the airport) to Lujiazui!

 There is definitely a lot more to see and do in Shanghai so please consider it for more than just a layover.
 However, if you are a bit pressed for time, this should be a good itinerary for your day!